DXA-Data-Xtraction-Assistant/DXA-Data-Xtraction-Assistant/DXAv2-TestVersion/README.md

 This can mean one of two things.
 First, double check that you **ONLY** have *.pdf* or *.xps* files in the input folder and check that all DXA scans are named using the correct format for the DXA<sup>2</sup> (see Table 1).
 Even one mistake in the file name will prevent the DXA<sup>2</sup> from working.
 Second, if your reports are not configured properly or you selected the wrong manufacture/software version for your reports, the DXA<sup>2</sup> won't be able to read your DXA scans.
+Simply renaming or converting the files to *.pdf* or *.xps* formats might cause extraction failures.
 As noted in the instructions and the tutorial videos, if your DXA software version is not listed, please email the DXA<sup>2</sup> administrator at DXA2@health.missouri.edu and we will work with you directly.

 ### In my data files (either merged or abbreviated), I am missing data.